If you have to go into a residential home or a nursing home the cost may be one of the things that concern you most.

 The majority of your finance may be tied up in your property, but you may not wish to sell – or be able to sell – your property immediately to pay for your care.

 In this case, you may be eligible to delay payment by applying for a 'deferred payment agreement' with us.
 Our deferred payment scheme allows property owners to avoid selling their homes straight away.

 - you pay a contribution towards your care fees from any available income

 - we pay the difference between your assessed contribution and the full cost of care, until end your life or the sale of the property

 For full details of a deferred payment agreement please contact the customer finance team.

 We would advise that you get independent financial advice before entering into the scheme.
 Go to Citizens Advice: getting financial advice.

 Paying for more expensive accommodation

 If you choose to go into a care home that is more expensive than we are prepared to pay, you will need to pay the extra costs.
-These could be paid by a friend or relative, or by a voluntary organisation.
-If you own property and sign a deferred payment agreement, you can pay the extra amount yourself if it is reasonable to do so.
+These costs could be paid by a friend or relative, or by a voluntary organisation.
+If you own a property and sign a deferred payment agreement, you can pay the extra amount yourself if it is reasonable to do so.